13garciamichael/Iowa-Liquor-Sales/README.md

-# Iowa-Liquor-Sales
+# Coding
-Data analysis of Iowa liquor sales over the past year in SQL server
+Data Analysis projects done in R and SQL